Key Takeaway

 How long does it take for your brain to adjust to a new body?

 For many people, yes.
 Loose skin after significant weight loss can become a focal point for body dissatisfaction, replacing the weight itself as the primary source of distress.
+Combined with ghost fat sensations (where you still feel like a larger person despite the amount of weight you have lost), loose skin can reinforce the perception that your body hasn't truly changed.
 This is a valid concern, not a superficial one.
 If loose skin is significantly affecting your quality of life, discuss your options with a physician.
-In the meantime, focusing on what your body can do rather than how it looks can provide some relief.

-GLP-1 therapy does not cause body dysmorphia, but the rapid weight loss it can produce may trigger or worsen body image disturbance in susceptible individuals.
+GLP-1 therapy doesn't cause body dysmorphic disorder, but the rapid weight loss it can produce may trigger or worsen body image disturbance in susceptible individuals.
 The faster the change, the larger the gap between physical reality and body schema.
-This is one reason why comprehensive care that includes psychological support alongside medication is so valuable.
+Many patients describe phantom fat sensations, where they still feel like a larger person months after reaching their goal weight.
+This is one reason why thorough care that includes psychological support alongside medication is so valuable.

 Should I tell my prescribing physician about body image struggles?